The District Of Columbia Bar Foundation

 Eligibility Requirements

-To be eligible for grants, organizations must:
+To be eligible for grants, organisations must:

 - Be a nonprofit DC corporation located and operating primarily within the District of Columbia